 In this post, I’ll explore exactly what high-quality mobile content looks like.
 I’ve put together 4 guidelines you can follow to make sure your mobile content is the best it can be.

 As a preface, it always helps to consider the “why.”

-To start, Google made it crystal clear how important mobile optimization is with their “mobile-friendliness” update in April of last year.
+To start, Google made it crystal clear how important mobile optimization is with its “mobile-friendliness” update in April of last year.
 Essentially, any site that didn’t pass Google’s mobile-friendliness test would not rank as well in mobile search results.
 Google summed up the goal of their update with the below graphic:

 While that update is now old news, there are three more pressing reasons to keep mobile optimization at the top of your priority list:

 - A month after the mobile-friendly update, Google officially announced that mobile search queries had effectively surpassed desktop search queries.

 - Google will release a new update in May that will amplify the effects of their mobile-friendliness ranking signal from last year.

 - Google-backed projects like AMP are picking up steam.
 These are clear indicators that the future of Internet marketing will be inextricably tied to mobile-friendliness.

 In 2016, you have to think about what “mobile-friendly” means from both a search engine perspective and a user perspective.
 It’s not just about avoiding a SERP penalty anymore.